Dwight Gooden: 1989–1991

 On August 9, 1990, Phillies pitcher Pat Combs struck Gooden in the knee with the first pitch of the bottom of the fifth inning.
 Gooden, seeing the pitch as retaliation for him having hit two Phillies batters, charged the mound, setting off a bench-clearing brawl.
 Gooden was one of six players ejected.

-Gooden was accused of rape along with teammates Vince Coleman and Daryl Boston in 1991; however, charges were never pressed.
+Gooden was accused of rape along with teammates Vince Coleman and Daryl Boston in 1991; however, authorities questioned the alleged victim and found insufficient evidence to charge anyone.

-1992–95
+1992–1995

-1992 was Gooden's first-ever losing season (10–13); it was also the first time he had lost as many as 10 decisions.
-1993 was no improvement, as Gooden finished 12–15.
-During the 1993 season, Sports Illustrated ran a cover story on Gooden entitled, "From Phenom to Phantom."
+Gooden's first-ever losing season (10–13) was in 1992; it was also the first time he had at least 10 losses.
+Before the 1993 season, Sports Illustrated ran a cover story on Gooden entitled, "From Phenom to Phantom."
+The next year was no improvement, as Gooden finished 12–15.

 During the strike-shortened 1994 season at age 29, Gooden had a 3–4 record with a 6.31 ERA when he tested positive for cocaine use and was suspended for 60 days.
 He tested positive again while serving the suspension, and was further suspended for the entire 1995 season.
 The day after receiving the second suspension, Gooden's wife, Monica, found him in his bedroom with a loaded gun to his head.

-In July 1995, the famous longstanding Dwight Gooden Times Square mural was replaced with a Charles Oakley mural.
-The Dwight Gooden mural was a part of the NYC landscape for over ten years.
+In July 1995, the famous longstanding Gooden Times Square mural was replaced with a Charles Oakley mural.
+The Dwight Gooden mural was a part of the New York City landscape for more than 10 years.

-Kirk Radomski, the New York Mets clubhouse attendant whose allegations are at the base of the Mitchell Report later claimed that he took two urine tests for Gooden during the 1990s.
+Kirk Radomski, the New York Mets clubhouse attendant whose allegations are at the base of the Mitchell Report, later claimed that he took two urine tests for Gooden during the 1990s.
 Gooden denies the allegations.